Random walk approximation for irreversible drift-diffusion process on manifold: ergodicity, unconditional stability and convergence: Abstract

 \section{Abstract}

 Irreversible drift-diffusion processes are very common in biochemical reactions.
 They have a non-equilibrium stationary state (invariant measure) which does not satisfy detailed balance.
-For the corresponding Fokker-Planck equation on a closed manifold, via Voronoi tessellation, we propose two upwind finite volume schemes with or without the information of the invariant measure.
-Both two schemes enjoy stochastic $Q$-matrix structures and can be decomposed as a gradient flow part and a Hamiltonian flow part, which enable us to prove unconditional stability, ergodicity and error estimates.
-Based on two upwind schemes, several numerical examples - including sampling accelerated by a mixture flow, image transformations and simulations for stochastic model of chaotic system - are conducted.
+For the corresponding Fokker-Planck equation on a closed manifold, using Voronoi tessellation, we propose two upwind finite volume schemes with or without the information of the invariant measure.
+Both schemes possess stochastic $Q$-matrix structures and can be decomposed as a gradient flow part and a Hamiltonian flow part, enabling us to prove unconditional stability, ergodicity and error estimates.
+Based on the two upwind schemes, several numerical examples - including sampling accelerated by a mixture flow, image transformations and simulations for stochastic model of chaotic system - are conducted.
 These two structure-preserving schemes also give a natural random walk approximation for a generic irreversible drift-diffusion process on a manifold.
-Thus they can be adapted to manifold-related computations induced from high dimensional molecular dynamics.
+This makes them suitable for adapting to manifold-related computations that arise from high-dimensional molecular dynamics simulations.

 \keywords{Symmetric decomposition, non-equilibrium thermodynamics, enhancement by mixture, exponential ergodicity, structure-preserving upwind scheme} \subjclass[2010]{60H30, 60H35, 65M75, 65M12}